unnötige Applikationen und Dienste aus dem Autostart der Desktop-Session entfernen

 Command: gnome-screensaver

-Status: recommended for everyone until you use another screen saver application.
+Status: recommended for everyone until you use another screen saver application. - Secret Storage Service

 The GNOME Keyring components that contains the personal saved passwords for various applications (Evolution, WiFi) will be unlocked to grant the applications the right to read their saved passwords.